Magnetic vs Friction Pouches: IPSC & USPSA Buyer's Guide

 Whether you're running STI 2011 brass magazine base pads in IPSC Standard Division or CZ Shadow 2 magazine base pads in USPSA Production, your magazine pouch choice directly impacts reload speed, security, and match results.
+This comprehensive guide examines both systems in detail, explores division-specific legality, and provides the data you need to make the right choice for your platform and competition schedule.

 Understanding Magnetic Magazine Retention Systems